-Due to several factors affecting consumers, the outlook for the lodging industry remains uncertain.
+Due to a number of factors affecting consumers, the outlook for the lodging industry remains uncertain.
 These factors have resulted at times in the past and could continue to result in the future in fewer customers visiting, or customers spending less, in San Francisco, as compared to prior periods.
+The macro-economic situation of a looming US/Global recession has seen business reducing or eliminating typical travel and group meetings in efforts to be conservative in uncertain financial times.
 Leisure travel and other leisure activities represent discretionary expenditures, and participation in such activities tends to decline during economic downturns, during which consumers generally have less disposable income.
 As a result, in those times customer demand for the luxury amenities and leisure activities that we offer may decline.
 Furthermore, during periods of economic contraction, revenues may decrease while some of our costs remain fixed or even increase, resulting in decreased earnings.